BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_cyclone/01/index.md

 - Identify the Uno board, breadboard, and LEDs used in the project
 - Understand how the main electronic components fit together
-- Build a sturdy foundation for the Cyclone game circuit
+- Build a sturdy mechanical foundation for the Cyclone game

 ### Follow Along